 1. Cape Cod Museum of Natural History

-Located less than 5-minutes away from Candleberry Inn, the Cape Cod Museum of Natural History is one of the most popular attractions on the Cape!
+Cape Cod Museum of Natural History is one of the most popular attractions on the Cape!
 This organization’s mission is to inspire appreciation, understanding, and stewardship of the surrounding natural environment through discovery and education.
 Here, you’ll find exhibits on Cape Cod archaeology, an aquarium, a wildlife exhibit, local art, and more.
+Luckily for you, all of this only 5 minutes from our inn.
+This premier Cape Cod bucket-list museum can easily fit into your itinerary when you stay with us in Brewster.

-The John F. Kennedy Hyannis Museum is part of the Kennedy Compound, a treasured place to visit on the Cape.
-Cape Cod was once a favorite spot of this late president, and his family still frequents the home in Hyannis, MA.
-You can’t tour the main property, but this museum features an in-depth look at the former president by documenting his public and private time in the area.
-You’ll find interactive exhibits that are both interesting and informative to preserve his legacy.
+American history runs deep and strong here in New England.
+Cape Cod was one of late President John F. Kennedy’s favorite spots.
+The John F. Kennedy Hyannis Museum is part of the Kennedy Compound, a treasured place to visit on the Cape that honors the late president and his affinity for our area.
+You can’t tour the main property, but this museum features an in-depth perspective at the former president by documenting his public and private time in the area.
+You’ll find interactive interesting and informative exhibits that preserve his legacy.

-The Heritage Museums and Gardens is one of the best museums in Cape Cod because it combines both beauty and history.
+The Heritage Museums and Gardens is one of the best museums on the Cape because it combines both beauty and history.
 Discover traveling exhibitions, permanent collections, holiday displays, and more.
-You’ll love strolling through the breathtaking gardens that span over 100 acres!
-Make sure to take your camera; some of the most beautiful sights in the Cape are found here.
+You’ll love the breathtaking gardens that span more than 100 acres!

 4. The Edward Gorey House

-If you’re looking for an activity that is out of the ordinary, visit the Edward Gorey House!
+The Edward Gorey House is the perfect historic site for those who want to experience something a little more ominous.
 Also known as the Elephant House, this building was home to the famous late author, illustrator, puppeteer, and playwright: Edward Gorey.
-Here, you’ll get to see his home as he left it with its eerie artwork and historic architecture.
+The home has been carefully preserved and now you can see his home as he left it with its eerie artwork and historic architecture.

 6. Cape Cod Museum of Art

-See the artistic culture of the area at the Cape Cod Museum of Art.
-Here, you can find both permanent and rotating exhibits that feature regional and world-wide artists.
+Appreciate the arts culture of the area at the Cape Cod Museum of Art.
+This museum hosts permanent and rotating exhibits that feature regional and worldwide artists via different mediums.
 Their goal is to make the arts accessible to the entire community.

-Do you want to learn a little bit about Cape Cod’s maritime past?
-The peninsula was once home to countless sea captains and seafarers.
-Learn all about it at the Cape Cod Maritime Museum!
-See exhibits all about boat building, yachting, and nautical art.
+Learn more about what makes our seashore location so special at the Cape Cod Maritime Museum.
+Browse exhibits all about boat building, yachting, and nautical art.
 Rotating exhibits usually include historic boats and nautical artifacts from the area.

 8. Sandwich Glass Museum